 Rose Castro, President

-"To be a dedicated resource where individuals and families struggling with addiction can find help and realize there is always hope."
+"To be a dedicated resource where individuals and families struggling with addiction can find help and realize there are never hopeless."

 Learn more about how we achieve these goals by reading about our programs.

 We are a non-judgmental team, that encourages individuals to share their stories without fear or shame in a private, respectful and welcoming environment.

 We stand strong in our fight against the devastating impact of substance abuse in our community.

 We maintain the highest standards of professional and ethical behavior and hold ourselves accountable for the quality and results of our programs and initiatives.

 Did you know that, on average, 130 Americans die every day from an opioid overdose?

 Drug overdose deaths have a large impact on families and communities.
 Today it is the leading cause of injury-related deaths in the United States according to the CDC.